Pros & Cons

 - Motion Sensor: $30

 - RFID Sticked: $2.49

 Once you purchase the equipment, you can add a monitoring service anytime.
-Scout offers two monitoring services: AlwaysOn and AlwaysOn+.
+Scout offers two monitoring plans: AlwaysOn and AlwaysOn+.

 AlwaysOn is a self-monitoring service that activates Scout's key features, including 4G cellular backup for when your internet is down, email, text, and push alerts during emergencies, and smartphone access for remotely controlling your system.
 These features make self-monitoring your system possible.
 An AlwaysOn subscription will cost you $9.99/month, but if you pay for an entire year at once, you'll only have to pay $107.
 That's $8.90/month

 AlwaysOn+ offers the same features but with the addition of professional monitoring.
 AlwaysOn+ will cost you $19.99/month, but if you pay for a whole year in advance, you'll only pay $215.
 That's like $17.90/month.